bioAI-Oslo/Spikeometric/README.md

 # Spikeometric - GLM-based Spiking Neural Networks with PyTorch Geometric

-This package provides a simple and scaleable way to simulate networks of neurons using either Linear-Nonlinear-Poisson models (LNP) or its cousin the Generalized Linear Model (GLM).

-The framework is built on top of torch modules and let's you tune parameters in your model to match a certain firing rate, provided the model is differentiable.

-One key application is the problem of infering connectivity from spike data, where these models are often used both as generative and inference models.
+The spikeometric package is a framework for simulating spiking neural networks (SNNs) using generalized linear models (GLMs) and Linear-Nonlinear-Poisson models (LNPs) in Python.
+It is built on top of the [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/) package and makes use of their powerful graph neural network (GNN) modules and efficient graph representation.
+It is designed to be fast, flexible and easy to use, and is intended for research purposes.

 # Install
 Before installing `spikeometric` you will need to download versions of PyTorch and PyTorch Geometric that work with your hardware.
 When you have done that (for example in a conda environment), you are ready to download spikeometric with: